ellipsephp/dispatcher-callable/README.md

 # Callable resolver

+This package provides a factory decorator for objects implementing `Ellipse\DispatcherFactoryInterface` from [ellipse/dispatcher](https://github.com/ellipsephp/dispatcher) package.

-This package provides factory producing instances of [ellipse/dispatcher](https://github.com/ellipsephp/dispatcher) resolving callables as [Psr-15](https://www.php-fig.org/psr/psr-15/) middleware and [Psr-15](https://www.php-fig.org/psr/psr-15/) request handler.
+The resulting factory can produce instances of `Ellipse\Dispatcher` using callables as [Psr-15](https://www.php-fig.org/psr/psr-15/) middleware and request handler.

 **Require** php >= 7.0